menandmice/micetro_docs/guides/reference/cloud_minimum_permissions.rst

 Restrict IAM permissions to the user associated with the credentials provided to Micetro.

-If you want Micetro to be able to read the alias of your account to use as an account name then the following permission is also needed:
+If you want Micetro to be able to read the alias of your account in order to use as an account name, the following permission is also needed:

 * iam:ListAccountAliases